NeuroTechX/ntx_slack_archive/general.md

  >thanks for highlighting this lab.
 I may reach out in a year or so to see about a post-doc appointment

+11/21/2017 7:23 PM

+ **joyous** :

+ >I hadn't heard of them, but thank you for sharing!
+I'll definitely look into them